 Weld Project Connect

-Watch the video below to experience "A Day in the life" of a Weld Project Connect Navigator
+Watch the video below to experience the role of a Navigator at Weld Project Connect.

 Did you know that there are over 280 agencies providing 1,100+ health and human services right here in Weld County?
 Could you use quick access to some of the many services offered in our community?